Take in a show

 - Chapter Arts Centre – indie shows, art house cinema and art

 If you prefer to take a look behind-the-scenes, visit the state-of-the-art television and radio studios on a guided tour of BBC Cymru Wales.
 Find out what it's like to read the news, how sound effects are added to your favourite podcasts and discover the secrets of making BBC programmes.
+BBC Cymru Wales has received a coveted Visit Wales gold award for the quality of its tours and a TripAdvisor Travellers’ Choice award.
+These guided tours are available in Welsh, English and BSL.

 Visit the home of Welsh sport, Principality Stadium